 Are these almond flour pancakes keto?
 Low carb?

 These almond pancakes with flax have just 7 grams of carbohydrates, 19 grams of fat, and 10 grams of protein.
-This makes them ideal for the keto and low carb diets.
-To stay low carb top them with low carb fruit, full fat yogurt, or nut butter.
+This makes them ideal for keto and low-carb diets.
+To stay low carb top them with low carb fruit, full-fat yogurt, or nut butter.
 You can also add Stevia or a sugar substitute to the batter for some added sweetness.